Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/algebraic.md

 Bool | &(Bool, Bool) // Either a Bool or a constant reference to a tuple of two Bools
 ```

-Even if these sound very expressive, this is not everything there is to know abot the Nessa type system.
+Even if these sound very expressive, this is not everything there is to know abot the Ryna type system.
 There are some special types that we need to talk about
 before we dive into generics.